maidsafe/rfcs/text/0000-xor-urls/0000-xor-urls.md

 This represents not only a restriction in some trivial use cases, like sharing a file by sharing its location and without publishing it under a public-name, but it also prevents users from being able to store linked-data on the network as these type of data cannot be linked unless it's all published at a public-name.

+For an overview of the proposal, and foresight about its potential, [this screencast video](https://www.youtube.com/watch?v=BikfxRNARnM) explores some ideas around it with a working proof of concept.

 ## Detailed design

 ### XOR address encoding